Szmydlo/tallies/docs/devDiary.md

 ### 22.06.2022

 Unfortunately this approach costs performance: Jest (and only Jest) tests run up to 3 times slower (plus probably there is also an issue with NextJS build time as I don't use SWC, but Babel).

+### 29.06.2022

+I have written my first tech article!!!
+You can find it here: [Comprehensive coverage Jest+Playwright in Next.js TS](https://dev.to/szmydlo/comprehensive-coverage-jestplaywright-in-nextjs-ts-1df2)